How to Create a List in Bash Scripts? [2 Easy Methods]

 list all files that contains employee in their namesAfter running the script, it printed the list of files containing employees in them.

-Case 2: List Numbers with while Loop Using Bash Script
+Case 2: Generate List Using "while" Loop in Bash Script

 In this case, I will show you how to generate a list of numbers using a while loop.
 Also, to make this script more interactive, the list of numbers will take user input.
 So, you can get the list of numbers according to your choice.